jganseman/ScoreSearch/README.md

 # ScoreSearch
-Search for scores by instrumentation - HAMR2018 project
+Search for scores by instrumentation - HAMR2018 project Find the latest version of this project at https://github.com/jganseman/ScoreSearch

 ## Summary
 You and 2 friends team up to form a new band.
 You play the piano and your friends play bassoon and bagpipe.
 Who the hell wrote music for that combo?